 Select Ideal Buddha Charm For Good Luck

-If you don't want to purchase the ones listed above, look for those with similar features that suit your personality and invite luck into your life.
+If you don't want to buy any of the aforementioned items, look for others with comparable qualities that fit your personality and bring luck into your life.

 Is It Bad Luck To Buy Yourself A Buddha Necklace?

 Please refrain from negotiating the pricing.
 Purchasing a Buddha at a reduced price is excellent, and the savings can even indicate that he is already bringing you prosperity.